umidmirzaev/uber/README.md

 ### Steps

-1. Accessing the 2016 Yellow Taxi Trip Data using the Socrata Open Data API at https://data.cityofnewyork.us/Transportation/2016-Yellow-Taxi-Trip-Data/k67s-dv2t:
+1. Accessing the 2016 Yellow Taxi Trip Data using the [Socrata Open Data API](https://data.cityofnewyork.us/Transportation/2016-Yellow-Taxi-Trip-Data/k67s-dv2t):
   - Create an App Token in the Developer settings.
   - Use the actual dataset ID from the URL.
   - Connect to the API, authenticate the client, and retrieve the data (you can use Jupyter Notebook).

 2. Dimension Modeling:
-  - Create a new blank document in Lucid Chart at https://lucid.app.
+  - Create a new blank document in Lucid Chart.
   - Use Lucid Chart to convert the flat data into the STAR data model structure with fact and dimensions tables.
   - Prepare the transformation code for dimension modeling (you can use Jupyter Notebook).